cococry/vortex/README.md

 ## Overview

-Vortex is currently under active development as a high-performance, modern Wayland compositor focused on creating a visually appealing Wayland desktop experience.
+vortex is currently under active development as a high-performance, modern Wayland compositor focused on creating a visually appealing Wayland desktop experience.
 The project's goal is to create a self-contained, independent platform dedicated entirely to desktop compositing.
 In other words, the compositor is responsible only for compositing and its related aspects (such as window animations and IPC),